School of Journalism and Mass Communication (University of Wisconsin–Madison): Graduate

 The School grants two master's degrees and a doctoral degree.
 The Research MA focuses on developing tools in mass communication research and typically leads to enrollment in a doctoral program, while the Professional M.A. typically leads to careers in news and information production.

 The PhD in Mass Communications program is jointly administered with the Department of Life Sciences Communication.
 This is different from the PhD in Communication Arts offered by the Department of Communication Arts.
-The Mass Communications doctoral program covers internationally recognized areas of research and teaching excellence, such as civic and political communication, health and environmental communications, law and ethics of media, and history of media institutions, among others.
+The Mass Communications doctoral program covers areas of research and teaching, such as civic and political communication, health and environmental communications, law and ethics of media, and history of media institutions, among others.

 Reputation and Rankings

 The annual QS World University Rankings consistently ranked UW-Madison as a top-10 institution for communication and media studies from 2013 to 2018, ranking 1st in 2014.
 It slipped out of the top 10 in 2019 by ranking 12th.

 In ShanghaiRanking's Global Ranking of Academic Subjects (Communication), UW-Madison ranked 5th in 2017, 7th in 2018, and 8th in 2019 in terms of publication score.

 According to the 2017 Center for World University Rankings, UW-Madison ranked 4th in subject rankings for communication.

 In the 2010 Assessment of Research Doctorate Programs by the US National Research Council, the School's doctoral program received high marks compared to more than 80 PhD communication programs within the country.
 In the 2010 assessment, programs were given a range of high and low ranks for each indicator.
 As reported by NRC, the School received the following high-low ranks: